luispdm/cc-redis/JOURNAL.md

 ```

 However, after running a [benchmark](./benches/my_benchmark.rs) with [criterion](https://crates.io/crates/criterion), I've noticed there's no real benefit in using enums.
 I will leave the trait object as it's way easier to read.

+TODO:
+- evaluate `Cow` with &str as suggested in the Rustikon video
 </details>